shaungpatrick/spacestation/README.md

 **NOTE**: Your first key is free for 30 days and can handle up to 1,000 calls/day

 ## Setup & Installation
-Download the latest RPM from the list of available releases (here)
+Download the latest version of the API [here](https://github.com/ShaunGPatrick/spacestation/releases/latest)

 ### Environment variables
 The key for the weatherbit API can be set using the env variable ```WEATHER_API_KEY```